So, you TCL Roku TV turns on by itself whenever it wants (but usually at 3am when you’re trying to sleep)?

-There’s further detail on this fix below, along with several other fixes that are known to stop your Roku TV turning itself on, such as the screen saver being on, or HDMI-CEC being activated.
+There’s further detail on this fix below, along with several other fixes that are known to make your Roku TV turn itself on, such as the screen saver being on, or HDMI-CEC being activated.

 1. Power Cycle your TCL Roku TV